BattleBit-Community-Servers/BattleBitAPIRunner/README.md

 - Port: Listening port
 - ModulePath: Path to the folder containing all modules (is created if not exist)
 - Modules: Array of individual module file paths
-- DependencyPath: Path to the folder containing all binary dependencies (dlls)
+- DependencyPath: Path to the folder containing all binary (dll) dependencies (is created if not exist)
-- ConfigurationPath: Path to the folder containing all module and per-server module configuration files
+- ConfigurationPath: Path to the folder containing all module and per-server module configuration files (is created if not exist)

 Module and per-server module configurations are located in the configurations subdirectory, if you have not changed the path.

 ## Usage

 Download the latest release, unpack, configure and start `BattleBitAPIRunner`.
-A modules and dependencies folder will be created in the same directory as the executable, if you have not specified a different path in the configuration file.
+The modules, dependencies and configurations folder will be created in the same directory as the executable, if you have not specified a different path in the configuration file.
 Modules are loaded upon startup.
 To reload modules the application has to be restarted.

 Place modules in the modules folder or specify their path in the configuration file.